-The analytic properties of adjoint solutions are examined for the quasi-1D Euler equations.
+By MICHAEL B. GILES AND NILES A. PIERCE[†] Oxford University Computing Laboratory, Oxford, OX1 3QD, UK (Received 11 June 1998 and in revised form 8 August 2000) The analytic properties of adjoint solutions are examined for the quasi-onedimensional Euler equations.
 For shocked flow, the derivation of the adjoint problem reveals that the adjoint variables are continuous with zero gradient at the shock, and that an internal adjoint boundary condition is required at the shock.
 A Green's function approach is used to derive the analytic adjoint solutions corresponding to supersonic, subsonic, isentropic and shocked transonic flows in a converging-diverging duct of arbitrary shape.
 This analysis reveals a logarithmic singularity at the sonic throat and confirms the expected properties at the shock.
-This research was supported by EPSRC under grant GR/K91149.

-Oxford University Computing Laboratory Numerical Analysis Group Wolfson Building Parks Road Oxford, England OX1 3QD March, 2000 1 Introduction Adjoint equations arise naturally in the formulation of methods for optimal aerodynamic design.
-A single adjoint solution provides the linear sensitivities of an objective function, such as lift or drag, to perturbations in the multiple design variables which parameterise the aerodynamic shape.
-These sensitivities can then be used to drive a gradient-based optimisation procedure.
+1. Introduction Adjoint equations arise naturally in the formulation of methods for optimal aerodynamic design.
+A single adjoint solution provides the linear sensitivities of an objective function, such as lift or drag, to perturbations in the multiple design variables which parameterize the aerodynamic shape.
+These sensitivities can then be used to drive a gradient-based optimization procedure.
 To outline the approach, we start with a system of nonlinear partial differential equations (e.g. the Euler equations or compressible Navier-Stokes equations) describing a steady flow within some given computational domain.
-When calculating the two-dimensional flow around an aerofoil, one technique is to use curvilinear coordinates $(\xi, \eta)$ in which the aerofoil surface corresponds to $\eta = 0$ (Jameson 1995).
-Using these coordinates, the p.d.e. can be written as $$R(U) = 0, \tag{1.1}$$ where the coefficients of terms within the differential operator R depend on both U and the mapping from $(\xi, \eta)$ to the Cartesian coordinates (x, y), which in turn depends on the geometry of the aerofoil.
-Perturbing the geometry changes the mapping, and hence the coefficients.
-Linearising the operator R(U) then leads to the linear p.d.e. $$Lu = f, (1.2)$$ where f is due to the change in the mapping, and u is the resultant linear perturbation to the flow field.
-In design optimisation, one is interested in the consequential change to some objective function which is to be minimised.
-Usually, this objective involves an integral over the boundary of the domain, as in the case of drag minimisation.
-However, to simplify this exposition, we will take the objective function J(U) to be an integral over the whole domain $\Omega$ , whose linear perturbation I(u) can then be written as an inner product over the domain, $$I(u) = (g, u),$$ for some given function $g(\xi, \eta)$ .
+When calculating the two-dimensional flow around an aerofoil, one technique is to use curvilinear coordinates (ξ, η) in which the aerofoil surface corresponds to $\eta = 0$ (Jameson 1995).
+Using these coordinates, the p.d.e. can be written as $$R(U) = 0,$$ (1.1) where U is the flow solution and R is a nonlinear differential operator which depends on the mapping from (ξ, η) to the Cartesian coordinates (x, y), which in turn depends on the geometry of the aerofoil.
+Perturbing the geometry changes the mapping, and hence R. Linearizing the operator R(U) then leads to the linear p.d.e. $$Lu = f, \tag{1.2}$$ where f is due to the change in the mapping, and u is the resultant linear perturbation to the flow field.
+In design optimization, there is interest in the consequential change to some objective function which is to be minimized.
+Usually, this objective involves an integral over the boundary of the domain, as in the case of drag minimization.
+However, to [†] Present address: Applied Mathematics, California Institute of Technology, Pasadena, CA, 91125, USA. simplify this exposition, we will take the objective function J(U) to be an integral over the whole domain Ω , whose linear perturbation I(u) can then be written as an inner product over the domain, $$I(u) = (g, u),$$ for some given function $g(\xi, \eta)$.